Rayel Robinson: Career

 Shortly after their marriage the Robinsons began training horses and located to Sundre, Alberta, where they operated an 80 acre ranch.
 In the winter months, the couple competed and trained in Arizona, returning to Canada in mid-March.
-In 1990, Robinson won the Canadian Barrel Racing Championship and the following year, repeated as champion.
-In 1991, she qualified for the first time for the National Finals Rodeo in Las Vegas, having set the earnings record that year in the Canadian finals.
-Her earnings represented the first time a woman had broken the $30,000 barrier in a single season for the Canadian Pro tour.
+In 1990, Robinson won the Canadian barrel racing championship and the following year, repeated as champion.
+In 1991, she qualified for the first time for the National Finals Rodeo in Las Vegas, Nevada, having set the earnings record that year in the Canadian finals.
+Her earnings represented the first time a woman had broken the $30,000 barrier in a single season for the Canadian Pro Tour.
 Her horse Tia won the "Horse with the Most Heart" award from the Canadian Finals Rodeo in 1991 and 1992, which is the award honoring the barrel racing horse with the fastest time.

-By the end of the 1990s, Robinson had moved to Alix, Alberta, when she repeated as Canadian Barrel Racing Champion in 1999, aboard her Quarter Horse Bud.
-In 2004, she won the Barrel Futurities of America World Championship mounted on Lady Perks, owned by Grant Little.
-She won her 4th Canadian barrel racing championship in 2005, astride the same horse and that year, won the first of her three consecutive annual championships at the Ponoka Stampede.
+By the end of the 1990s, Robinson had moved to Alix, Alberta, when she repeated as Canadian barrel racing champion in 1999, aboard her Quarter Horse Bud.
+In 2004, she won the Barrel Futurities of America world championship mounted on Lady Perks, owned by Grant Little.
+She won her fourth Canadian barrel racing championship in 2005, astride the same horse and that year, won the first of her three consecutive annual championships at the Ponoka Stampede.
 In 2007, she won her 19th trip to the Canadian Finals Rodeo, a qualifying record among barrel racers.

 Robinson married Grant Little after 2010, and the couple resided in Thorsby, Alberta, for half the year and in Maricopa, Arizona, for the rest of the year.
 Little continued to train horses and compete, but devoted most of her time in barrel racing to futurities rather than professional racing.
 In 2017, Little was inducted into the Canadian Pro Rodeo Hall of Fame.
 Among her many accomplishments, it was noted that she had trained five horses who all qualified for the Canadian Finals Rodeo "in a single year".